apache/tvm-site/_posts/2020-07-15-how-to-bring-your-own-codegen-to-tvm.md

 ## How BYOC Works

-We then briefly explain how BYOC framework work.
+We then briefly explain how BYOC framework works.
 For more detail explanations of underlying framework components and their implementations, please refer to the [developer document]([https://tvm.apache.org/docs/dev/relay_bring_your_own_codegen.html](https://tvm.apache.org/docs/dev/relay_bring_your_own_codegen.html)).
 In short, given a Relay graph in Figure 1, BYOC framework does the following steps:

 {:center: style="text-align: center"}
 ![The original Relay graph](/images/bring-your-own-codegen/original_graph.png){: width="50%"}